-ADVANCED 3-D DESIGN ILLINOIS STATE CODE: 05158A000 Credit: 1.0 Length: year Open to Grade(s): 10-12 Prerequisite: 3-D Design
+ADVANCED 3-D DESIGN

+Open to Grade(s): 10-12 Prerequisite: 3-D Design

 This course will continue the exploration of the three dimensional art in numerous forms of sculpture techniques and materials but on a more intricate and detailed level.
 Students will be required to use more detail, time, and skill to complete the intricate projects.
 Attention will be given to prepare the students for pursuing Art in college or career.